 Prosecutor v.
 Bosco Ntaganda

-in the case of The Prosecutor v.
-Bosco Ntaganda opened before Pre-Trial
+hearing in the case of The Prosecutor v.
+Bosco Ntaganda will be held

-Chamber II of the International Criminal Court (ICC) in The Hague
+before Pre-Trial Chamber II of the International Criminal Court (ICC).
+It will start

 The confirmation of charges hearing is not a trial.
 It

 is a Pre-Trial hearing held to determine whether there is sufficient evidence

 to establish substantial grounds to believe that the person committed each of the

 crimes charged.
 If charges are confirmed, the Pre-Trial Chamber commits the

 case for trial before a Trial Chamber, which conducts the subsequent phase of